vat-projects/theclicksly/src/md/policies/terms-and-conditions.md

 ## **Governing Law**

-1. These Terms shall be governed by and construed by the laws of COUNTRY.
-Any disputes shall be resolved exclusively by the competent courts in COUNTRY.
+1. These Terms shall be governed by and construed by the laws of the British Virgin Islands.
+Any disputes shall be resolved exclusively by the competent courts in the British Virgin Islands.
 2. Any cause of action related to the website, content, or services must be initiated within one (1) year from the date the issue arose; otherwise, such claims will be permanently barred.

 </div>